devisis/rock-paper-scissors-lizard-spock/README.md

 ## Technologies Used

- - HTML used for the markup text
+ - HTML used for the markup text.
- - CSS used for style
+ - CSS used for style.
- - JS
+ - JS used for website functionality.
- - GIT version control and commit messages
+ - GIT version control and commit messages.
- - Gitpod
+ - Gitpod used for writing up the code.
- - GitHub used for the IDE
+ - GitHub used for the IDE.
  - [invision](https://www.invisionapp.com/) To create wireframes.